DigitalNZ/omniauth-realme/README.md

 # omniauth-realme
 Omniauth strategy for New Zealands secure online identity verification service.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/omniauth/realme`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation

 Add this line to your application's Gemfile: